 Investments in the LNG business in 2009 totalled €125 million, 48% less than the €242 million invested in 2008.
 These expenditures were mainly earmarked for the construction of the Canaport regasification plant and the Peru LNG liquefaction project.
 This last project was financed with capital contributions from the partners until November 2008, when the first external financing disbursement was made.

-OPERATING HIGHLIGHTS 2008 2009 2009 / 2008 % variation
+OPERATING HIGHLIGHTS

-Net LNG production () (Bcma)
+Net LNG production (\) (Bo Trinidad y Tobago

-Trinidad and Tobago 3.6 3.8 5.5

-() Equity gas: does not include the LNG productio consolidated Group accounts. n of companies carrie d by the equity method in the
+(\) Equity gas: does not include the companies carried by the equity me Group accounts.

-LNG Marketing

-Cargoes (number) 65 60 (7.7)
+LNG Marketing Cargoes (number)

-Volume sold (Bcma) 4.7 4.5 (4.2)
+Volume sold (Bcma)

-Conversion factor: 1 Bcma = 39.68 TBtu.
+Conversion factor: 1 Bcma = 39.